Blendify/blender-manual/trunk/blender_docs/manual/physics/particles/properties/physics/fluid.rst

 Plasticity
    How much the spring rest length can change after the elastic limit is crossed.
 Initial Rest Length
-   Use initial length as spring rest length instead of 2*particle size.
+   Use initial length as spring rest length instead of 2 × *particle size*.
 Frames
    Create springs for this number of frames since particle's birth (0 is always).